kevinsj101/kevinsj101/README.md

 ## I'm a Student at SRM Institute of Science and Technology

 - 🌱 I’m currently learning Python
-- Languages i know include C and C++
+- Languages I know include C and C++